 Jessica’s Notes

 - You are going to need salt.
 How much exactly depends on you, but potatoes by themselves are bland.
-I typically salt the water that the potatoes are being boiled, add salt to the potatoes after they are drained, add salt to the butter and milk mixture, and any additional salt to taste.
+I typically salt the water that the potatoes are being boiled, add salt to the potatoes after they are drained, add salt to the butter and milk mixture, and add additional salt to taste.

 Nutritional Information